About Our Program

 The GATP has had a 88% Board of Certification first-time pass-rate for the past three years (2018-2020) and students have a 98% job placement rate within 3 months of graduating.

-The Graduate Athletic Training Program at the University of Tennessee-Chattanooga (UTC-GATP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Graduate Athletic Training Program at the University of Tennessee at Chattanooga (UTC-GATP) is a professional athletic training program, which means that students become eligible to sit for the Board of Certification exam during their final semester of the program.
+We are accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The CAATE is recognized as an accrediting agency by the Council of Higher Education (CHEA).
-After the last comprehensive review for continued program accreditation, the UTC-GATP was granted the maximum 10-year accreditation.
-The next comprehensive review is scheduled for 2019.
+After the comprehensive review for continued program accreditation in 2019, the UTC-GATP was granted the maximum 10-year accreditation.
+The next comprehensive review is scheduled for 2029.